FCC Environmental CEO Inigo Sanz on using global experience to penetrate the US market

 Since it was founded more than 100 years ago, Fomento de Construcciones y Contratas (FCC) — a Spain-based environmental services group — has expanded to include a wide range of services in more than a dozen countries worldwide.
 The company has built 200 recycling and treatment facilities and 10 waste-to-energy facilities that handle millions of tons of material per year.
 Since 2013, its U.S. subsidiary FCC Environmental Services has grown at a rapid pace.

 Starting with a 2014 biosolids contract in Houston, FCC has picked up seven U.S. contracts in less than three years.
-This list includes collection contracts in two Florida counties and a major contract to build and operate a material recovery facility in Dallas, which has since led to three other collection contracts with local municipalities.
+This list includes collection contracts in two Florida counties and a major contract to build and operate a material recovery facility in Dallas, which has since led to three other recyclables processing contracts with local municipalities.

 To learn more about FCC Environmental Services’ expansion and future plans, Waste Dive spoke to CEO Inigo Sanz.